Freelunch-AI/llmops-issue-resolver/experimentation/_graveyard/sandbox_project_new/README.md

 Tools
 - tools: Optional[Union[List[Callable], List[Path]]]

-### Directory Semantic Search Built-in Tool
+### Document Store Built-in Tool

-Need to build a Directory Semantic Search tool that will be a wrapper around the vector database.
-It will allow users to store directories and retrive relevant pieces of files within specifiec directories fora given query.
+Need to build a document store tool that will be a wrapper around the vector database.
+It will allow users to store documents and retrive similar documents, also allows users to pick how to chunk stored documents.

-Under the hod it is: (1) adding the file path at the top of the file and treating each file as a document; (2) hunking documents, (3) using an embedding model to embed chunks; (4) using the vector database to store the chunks long with their embeddings; (5) embedding query with embedding model;
+Under the hod it is: (1) chunking documents, (2) using an embedding model to embed chunks; (3) then using the vect database to store the chunks long with their embeddings.
-(6) using vector databse to get relevant chunks; (7) builsding a search reuslt object with the chunks where each shunk has a file_name property and a file_path property where filereferes to the file the hcunk is in.

 ### Default tools